Las Vegas, NV, Nov. 1st-4th, 2022 —

 As the day wrapped up, we had to shine some light on one more booth in West Hall, AlphaRex.
 These performance headlights have become a feature on many of the trucks we’ve seen on the road and at a variety of shows this season.
 The diversity of their products is part of what makes AlphaRex a unique manufacturer in the aftermarket lighting space.
 With three series of lights based on customer needs, the Nova, Luxx, and Pro series headlights each have unique capabilities.
 Each serves a different function based on the look and application of the vehicle.
 We had the opportunity to see these differences up close with a unique display housed in their booth that showed beam patterns between the series of headlights.

 As the lights dimmed and we finished out day 2.
 We took a detour through the massive TIS Wheels exhibition area.
 Complete with a burnout pit of their own, TIS had vehicles of all shapes and sizes featured.
-From a slammed 5th gen Cummins, to lifted Powerstrokes and everything in between.
+From a slammed Ram, to lifted Super Duty’s and everything in between.
 As the sounds of burnouts and the smell of rubber faded in the distance, we headed back to the hotel to collect ourselves for the following day at SEMA.

 We even experienced some unexpected action on the Las Vegas strip that night.
 F1 cars from Red Bull, McLaren, and more flew up and down the strip.
 In promotion of the inaugural Las Vegas Grand Prix that would take place over the weekend.
 No better sound to put us to sleep after a long day at SEMA than the sound of race-tuned engines echoing up and down the strip.